akos29/decode-morse-code/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these steps:
+- Get a copy of the project
+- Come into the project directory
+- Open the project using code editor of your choice

 ### Prerequisites